 - Day 14: Lokpa to Ghap (2,160m/7,086ft) 7-8hrs trek

 Today is another long trek day, we will start trekking early.
 The trail from Lokpa will descend down to the point until we meet another track that comes from Philim.

 We trek further crossing the Buri Gandaki on a solid bridge and enter a loose track at a narrow gorge.
 The trail goes up and down till we cross to the east bank and soon back to west bank.

 Further we traverse Nupri, Deng and a dense bamboo forest, as we continue trekking we also cross Rana and Bhi as well.
 We trek all the way down to Serang Khola and after crossing we trek a final climb to Ghap.

 - View of Manaslu range

 - If you are lucky you might encounter with troops of langur monkeys

 - Day 15: Ghap to Lho (3,020m/9,908ft) 4hrs trek

-Lihi offers fine views of Ganesh Himal and trekking further from here we reach Sho then soon to the next village Lho, from here we will be able to view Manaslu and Kutang Himal.
-We will reach Lho early and will have time to explore the area; we can hike to Ribang Gompa as well as explore the stupas, mani walls and Kani.
+Lihi offers fine views of Ganesh Himal and trekking further from here we reach Sho then soon to the next village Lho.
+From here we will be able to view Manaslu and Kutang Himal.
+We will reach Lho early and will have time to explore the area.
+We can hike to Ribang Gompa as well as explore the stupas, mani walls and Kani.
 We will return back to our camp and spend the night here.